 Staff are not permitted to use their phones, cameras, smart technology, or any device that can be used for photographing or recording children, when on duty for any purpose.
-Phones are kept in the designated area.
-Any pictures taken of children by the school will be in accordance to the school Mobile phone and camera published procedures (date).
+Any pictures taken of children by the school will be in accordance to the school staff behaviour published procedures (September 2022).